daniel-naz/star-matcher/readme.md

 # Summary
 In this assignment, we will develop an algorithm for star classification (identification).
 Given an image of stars.

-You can interact with a demo website here : link
-(Use high gridsize for pictures with a lot of stars and low gridsize for a small amout of stars)
+You can interact with a demo website here : [Link](https://daniel-naz.github.io) (Use high gridsize for pictures with a lot of stars and low gridsize for a small amout of stars)

 ## Part 1 - The Algorithm